Chinese Immigration Act, 1885: Aftermath and legacy

 In the 1980s, voices for redress emerged in the Chinese-Canadian community.
 Organizations that strove for promoting the rights of all individuals, particularly those of Chinese Canadians, encouraged their full and equal participation in Canadian society.

 In the 1980s, the Chinese Canadian National Council, or CCNC, began to collect head tax certificates, and in 1984 "the CCNC presented the government with a list of names of 2,300 surviving Chinese who had each paid a head tax."
-A subsequent survey by the CCNC "found that of the 867 respondents who completed the questionnaire, forty-six percent were in favor of an official apology and a symbolic redress to the individual victims, while thirty-eight percent also supported some form of community redress."
+A subsequent survey by the CCNC "found that of the 867 respondents who completed the questionnaire, forty-six percent were in favour of an official apology and a symbolic redress to the individual victims, while thirty-eight percent also supported some form of community redress."
 In 1990, the CCNC successfully lobbied for political endorsement for a redress.
 By 1993, a redress proposal was submitted to the representatives of five groups, including Chinese Canadians.
 At this time, the redress only offered an omnibus apology.
 The offer was rejected by the Chinese Canadian groups, and no resolutions were made that federal term.

 As a result of the act and its imposed head tax, a redress, with apologies and compensations, took place only officially in 2006.
 After the election of the minority Conservative government in 2006, Stephen Harper affirmed his position on Chinese immigration:Chinese Canadians are making an extraordinary impact on the building of our country.
 They've also made a significant historical contribution despite many obstacles.
 That's why, as I said during the election campaign, the Chinese Canadian community deserves an apology for the head tax and appropriate acknowledgement and redress.Effective 29 August 2006, Canada's redress program combined "payments to individual head tax payers, (or, if the payer is deceased, to their spouse) with funding for educative and commemorative programs."